Note: This article was updated in June 2022 to reflect the most current information.

-With the Atlantic hurricane season upon us from this month to end of November, it is critical that community and property management companies have a solid emergency preparedness plan to protect the community.
-An essential component of the plan is implementing a reliable technology platform that can help managers more proactively handle emergencies.
-Such technology platforms enable managers to easily stay in touch with residents, ensure a safer community, and bring back operations to an optimal level of performance.
-Although there are some community and property management software tools in the market, we wanted to share how the ease of use, flexibility, and reliability through Pilera’s tools can benefit management companies and communities alike in an emergency situation and how our clients have benefitted from it.
+With the Atlantic hurricane season upon us from June to November, property management companies need to have an emergency preparedness plan to protect the community.
+An essential component of the plan is implementing a reliable technology platform to help you proactively handle emergencies.
+Such technology platforms enable you to easily stay in touch with residents, ensure a safer community, and bring back operations to an optimal level of performance.
+Although there are many property management software tools in the market, we wanted to share how the ease of use, flexibility, and reliability of Pilera’s tools can benefit management companies and communities in an emergency situation.

 1) Resident data

 As a board or manager, you need to have access to accurate information quickly and on the go.
 That way, you can reach residents quickly when you need to.
 Many management companies also require that residents keep their contact information up-to-date in an online portal.
 In Pilera, residents have the ability to self-manage their own data.
 Residents can update:

 - Contact information (phone number, email address, text number) and preference

 - Language preference – Pilera supports over 100 languages for email and text translation.